 Environment and Natural Resources

 Access to an adequate and consistent water supply is necessary to protect public health and promote economic development.
-While Indiana is blessed with an abundant supply of water, many parts of the state – including most of the southern half – have inadequate supplies and water must be trapped, stored and transported for use.
+While Indiana is blessed with an abundant supply of water when taken as a whole, it must be stored and transported for use to many parts of the state, including most of the southern half.